emmawalshdev/The-Book-bar/README.md

 ## UX

-### The five plane
+### Strategy

-#### The Strategy plane
+The following information was declared during UX research, as part of the 5 plane investigation:

-* The target audience for this website will be book lovers, of an age between 15 and 55.
+* The website will be created to target book lovers, of an age between 15 and 55.
-The website aims to target tech-savy book lovers.
+  More specifically, the website aims to target tech-savy book lovers.

-* The content stored on each book will include only relevent fields such as title, author and  a link to a cover image.
+* Only useful, useable or essential data will be stored within the website.
-* Impportance v Feasibility was studied to ensure the most appropriate feature would be developed in this release.
+  E.g., for books, data fields will include title, author, a cover image URL etc.

-Below are the results.
+* In investigating in-scope features for this release, the Impportance v Feasibility was studied.
+Below is a graphic showcasing the results.

 ![ivf](assets/images/readmeFiles/ivf.jpg)

 ### User Stories